-- The vast majority of states (38) earned grades between a C minus and a C plus.
+- Thirty-two states earned grades between a D and C-minus.

 What are the odds that the average child who grows up in a particular state will do as well as the average child in the top-ranked state, at each stage of his or her educational life? (these stages are: the early childhood years, participation and performance in formal education, and educational attainment and workforce outcomes during adulthood)

-- Massachusetts ranked first for the sixth consecutive year by being the only state to receive an A minus, while Vermont, New Hampshire, New Jersey, Connecticut, and Maryland all earned a B plus.
+- Massachusetts ranked first for the sixth consecutive year by being the only state to receive an A-minus, while Connecticut, Minnesota, New Hampshire, New Jersey, and North Dakota earned a B-plus.

-- The nation as a whole earned a C plus just as in 2012.
+- The nation as a whole earned a C-plus just as in 2013.

 How much do states spend on their schools?
 Is the spending distributed equitably?

 - Overall, the nation earned a C in School Finance similar to last year.

 - Wyoming’s grade dropped from an A to an A-minus but still received the highest grade of any state just as in 2013.
 However, West Virginia, New York, and Connecticut were close behind, all earning a B-plus.